yihang0410/RADAR/README.md

 🚧 **Code will be released soon.**

-The implementation will be made publicly available upon acceptance.
+The official implementation will be made publicly available in the near future.

-If you are interested in collaboration, feel free to contact: hang.yi.2024@phdcs.smu.edu.sg
+If you have any questions, please feel free to contact: hang.yi.2024@phdcs.smu.edu.sg